brianadams2337/acme-shop-flo/.changeset/two-wasps-kneel.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[Tracking] Fix missing tracking event on show all click when there are other search suggestions
+[Tracking] Fixed missing tracking event when clicking the "Show All" button if there are other search suggestions shown.